THUNLP-MT/TG-Reading-List/README.md

 * Yang, Pengcheng and Luo, Fuli and Chen, Peng and Li, Lei and Chang, Baobao and Sui, Zhifang and Sun, Xu.
 2019.
 [Knowledgeable Storyteller: A Commonsense-Driven Generative Model for Visual Storytelling](https://www.ijcai.org/proceedings/2019//0744.pdf).
 In *Proceedings of IJCAI 2019*.
 * Yang, Pengcheng and Li, Lei and Luo, Fuli and Liu, Tianyu and Sun, Xu.
 2019.
 [Enhancing Topic-to-Essay Generation with External Commonsense Knowledge](https://www.aclweb.org/anthology/P19-1193).
 In *Proceedings of ACL 2019*.
 * Mao, Huanru Henry and Majumder, Bodhisattwa Prasad and McAuley, Julian and Cottrell, Garrison.
 2019.
 [Improving Neural Story Generation by Targeted Common Sense Grounding](https://www.aclweb.org/anthology/D19-1615.pdf).
 In *Proceedings of EMNLP 2019*. [[code]( https://github.com/calclavia/story-generation)] ([Citation](https://scholar.google.com/scholar?cites=2364018610868616832&as_sdt=2005&sciodt=0,5&hl=en&newwindow=1): 1)
+* Zhao, Xueliang and Wu, Wei and Tao, Chongyang and Xu, Can and Zhao, Dongyan and Yan, Rui.
+2020.
+[Low-Resource Knowledge-Grounded Dialogue Generation](https://openreview.net/pdf?id=rJeIcTNtvS).
+In *Proceedings of ICLR 2020*.

 <h3 id="style_transfer">Style Transfer</h3>